-The proposed control system for the operation of multiple compressor systems was developed for a solar driven ice-maker.
+The proposed control system for the operation of multiple compressor systems was developed for a solar driven ice-maker, as shown in Figure 1.
 The system is generally based on that presented in [5], however with some enhancements and with a developed control strategy and circuit architecture for multiple compressor operation.

-Figure 2 shows the block diagram of the entire system.
-Four compressors make up the refrigeration system (see Figure 3 for details) and are being driven by a control system, which in turn is fed by the solar panels.
+Figure 1 shows the block diagram of the entire system.
+Four compressors make up the refrigeration system (see Figure 2 for details) and are being driven by a control system, which in turn is fed by the solar panels.